New Managers Can Be Better Coaches

 1. Remember It’s Not About You

-You may be tempted, especially as a new manager, to make sure your employee recognizes how much you know and to highlight your own experience.
-But this is not the time or the place.
-The focus needs to be on the employee and the opportunity you can give them for self-knowledge and discovery.
+You may be tempted, especially, as a new supervisor, to make sure your employees recognize how much you know by highlighting your own experience.
+But coaching others is not the time or the place.

 2. Avoid Judgments